-- The name of the jail where the defendant is placed
+- The name of the prison the accused is jailed in

 - The booking number

 - The charges

 - Any other relevant information you can think of

 Almost always, the bail bondsman will require collateral with the deal.
 This is reasonable considering the risks that are involved.
 A prisoner is a possible flight risk, and are plenty of examples where a bonds company had to employ the services of a bounty hunter to recover the fleeing offender.